 What are the typical symptoms of Cyclospora infection?

 Cyclospora infects the small intestine (bowel) and usually causes watery diarrhea, bloating, increased gas, stomach cramps, loss of appetite, nausea, low-grade fever, and fatigue.
 In some cases, vomiting, explosive diarrhea, muscle aches, and substantial weight loss can occur.
-Some people who are infected with Cyclospora do not have any symptoms.
-The time between becoming infected and becoming ill is usually about one week.
+Some people who are infected with cyclospora do not have any symptoms.
+Symptoms generally appear about a week after infection.
 If not treated, the illness may last from a few days up to six weeks.
-Symptoms also may recur one or more times (relapse).
-In addition, people who have previously been infected with Cyclospora can become infected again.
+Symptoms may also recur one or more times.
+In addition, people who have previously been infected with cyclospora can become infected again.

 What are the serious and long-term risks of Cyclospora infection?